TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

-This is not emphasis, because the second `*` is preceded by punctuation and followed by an alphanumeric (hence it is not part of a [right-flanking delimiter run]:
+This is not emphasis, because the second `*` is preceded by punctuation and followed by an alphanumeric (hence it is not part of a right-flanking delimiter run:

 ```````````````````````````````` example
 *(*foo)